TPU vs PLA: Choosing between flexible and rigid filament for 3D printing

 PLA filament is widely used to make 3D printed prototypes, consumer products, biodegradable medical devices, electronics housings, and plant pots.

-Multi colored plant pots3D printed plant pots
+Multi colored plant pots3D printed PLA plant pots

 • Printing temperature: 180–230 °C